MADS-MarisaRivera/sentimentAnalysis/README.md

 │   ├── interim        <- Intermediate data that has been transformed.

-│   ├── processed      <- The final, canonical data sets for modeling.

 │   └── raw            <- The original, immutable data dump.

-│

-├── docs               <- A default Sphinx project; see sphinx-doc.org for details

 │